Do I need a referral to see my physiotherapist?

 No, a referral from a GP is not required in order to book a physiotherapy consultation as a private patient.

-If you are seeking physiotherapy under a Workers Compensation or Motor Vehicle Accidents claim, Department of Veterans’ Affairs (DVA), or a Chronic Disease Management Plan (CDM) (formerly Enhanced Primary Care Plan (EPC)), then a GP’s referral is required to ensure that you are not out of pocket at the time of consultation.
+If you are seeking physiotherapy under a Workers Compensation claim, Motor Vehicle Accidents claim, Department of Veterans’ Affairs (DVA), or a Chronic Disease Management Plan (CDM) (formerly Enhanced Primary Care Plan (EPC)), then a GP’s referral is required to ensure that you are not out of pocket at the time of consultation.

 What are your fees?